jojidemillo/azure-ai-agent-demo/README.md

 ```

 ⚠️ **Security Note:** These are placeholder values in the template.
 Replace them with your actual Azure credentials.
 Never commit real credentials to version control!

-# Azure AI Agent Demo - Complete Educational Template

-🤖 A comprehensive Jupyter notebook template demonstrating how to create and use Azure AI Agents with custom functions.

-## 🎯 What You'll Learn

-By working through this template, you will understand:
-- How to create and configure Azure AI Agents
-- How to implement custom functions for AI agents
-- How conversation threads work in AI agent systems
-- Best practices for resource management and cleanup
-- Real-world scenarios and use cases for AI agents

 ## 🚀 Quick Start